bartolialberto/Dependencies-Collector/README.md

 1) the geckodriver executable file (not the archive); you can name this file whatever you want as long it is a .exe file
 2) the network number database (.tsv file); you can name this file whatever you want as long it is a .tsv file
-3) OPTIONAL: a .txt file containing all the domain names you want to use as input, one per line;
+3) OPTIONAL: a file named 'webservers.txt' containing all the webserver you want to use as input, one per line
-you can name this file whatever you want as long it is a .txt file
+4) OPTIONAL: a file named 'mail_domains.txt' containing all the mail domains you want to use as input, one per line
-4) just for application' safety it is present a .gitkeep file.
-Do not modify/delete this file.
+5) just for application' safety it is present a .gitkeep file.
+Do not modify/delete this file

 ![alt text](res/input.jpg)